No Activity

-No Activity is an Australian comedy television series which streams on Stan.
-The series is about two detectives on a stakeout.
-The Australian series was the first commission produced for the Australian streaming service.
+No Activity is an Australian comedy television series which streams on Stan, about two detectives on a stakeout.
+The show was the first commission for the Australian streaming service.
 It comes from the production company Jungle Entertainment, a partnership between Trent O'Donnell, Jason Burrows, Chloe Rickard and Phil Lloyd.
 It is written and directed by Trent O'Donnell with Executive Producer Jason Burrows and Producer Chloe Rickard.
 The first season, consisting of six episodes, premiered in its entirety on 22 October 2015.
 The second season was released on 26 October 2016.

 A one-off Christmas special titled No Activity: The Night Before Christmas was commissioned and premiered on Stan in December 2018.